[Please scroll down for Shavuot Readings]

 that is, the (2) details have been (3) generalized!

 But can we go further and apply the law as follows: Just as the (2) details (servants and animals) are movable property which cannot be used as collateral, so the (1) law of “You shall not covet…” would (3) apply only to movable property which cannot be used as collateral?
 No, because He specifies another detail, “his field” (Deuteronomy 5:18), which is not movable property and can be used as collateral!
-So, just as the (2) details (servants, animals and fields) can be bought and sold, so the (1) law of “You shall not covet…” would (3) apply to that which can be bought and sold; and just as the (2) details (servants, animals and fields) can come into your possession only with the current owner’s permission, so the law of “You shall not covet…” would (3) apply to that which can come into your possession only with the current owner’s permission!
-Thereby excluding from the prohibition of “You shall not covet…” desiring another man’s adult daughter to become your son’s wife or his adult son to become your daughter’s husband!
-(Lauterbach: Such a desire would not fall under the prohibition of “You shall not covet…” because adult children can marry without consent of their father.)
+So, just as the (2) details (servants, animals and fields) can be bought and sold, some being movable and some not, so the (1) law of “You shall not covet…” would (3) apply to that which can be bought and sold, whether movable or not; and just as the (2) details (servants, animals and fields) can come into your possession only with the current owner’s permission, so the law of “You shall not covet…” would (3) apply to that which can come into your possession only with the current owner’s permission!
+Thereby excluding from the prohibition of “You shall not covet…” desiring another man’s adult daughter to become your son’s wife or his adult son to become your daughter’s husband (Lauterbach: Such a desire would not fall under the prohibition of “You shall not covet…” because adult children can marry without consent of their father)!

 Does the prohibition of “You shall not covet…” include a mere verbal expression of desire?
-Mere verbal expression is excluded by the Oral Torah interpretation of “You shall not covet the silver and gold that is on their idols, which you must burn, and take it for yourselves…” (Deuteronomy 7:25): Just as in that case was coveting prohibited only when it was fulfilled with an action (“and take it for yourselves”), so is coveting prohibited under “You shall not covet…” when it is fulfilled with an action (not a mere verbal expression of desire)!
+Mere verbal expression is excluded by the Oral Torah interpretation of “You shall not covet the silver and gold that is on their idols…and take them for yourselves…” (Deuteronomy 7:25): Just as in that case coveting was prohibited only when it was fulfilled with an action (“and take them for yourselves”), so is coveting prohibited under “You shall not covet…” when it is fulfilled with an action (not a mere verbal expression of desire)!

 Pesikta Rabbati 21,24